jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 * PL/SQL blocks can be used

-NOTE: Be sure to create and populate this branch.
+NOTE: Be sure to create and populate this branch in the Pythian Git Repo.

 All of the code and trace files used for this article are found here:  [pythian blog - Oracle Client Result Cache](https://github.com/pythian/blog-files/tree/oracle-trace-overhead)